SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 <https://gitlab.softwareheritage.org/swh/infra/ci-cd/swh-charts/-/blob/production/values-swh-application-versions.yaml>`_
 with the corresponding new changed version.

+Check that the nodes are properly labelled to receive the application.
+Then :ref:`ArgoCD
-:ref:`ArgoCD <argocd-config>` will be in charge of deploying the changes in a rolling upgrade fashion.
+<argocd-config>` will be in charge of deploying the changes in a rolling upgrade
+fashion.

 .. _update-app-frozen-requirements: